Airworthiness management (CAMO/CAO)

 Continuing Airworthiness Management Organisations (CAMOs) are either integrated into an aviation company or take the form of a separate entity that specialises in airworthiness management.

 Combined Airworthiness Organisations (CAOs) are independent entities that specialise in the airworthiness management (and/or aircraft maintenance) of non-complex aircraft.

 In addition to holding a basic approval, both types of organisation may be authorised to carry out the annual technical inspections of aircraft in accordance with the applicable provisions of EASA Basic Regulation (EC) No 2018/1139, and under certain circumstances to issue permits to fly.

-Continuing airworthiness management organisations perform a variety of tasks, including the development of maintenance programmes for aircraft, and the organisation or coordination of necessary modifications, repairs and maintenance work.
-Other activities include carrying out technical inspections of aircraft (if they possess the corresponding authorisation) and management of technical documentation of aircraft.
+CAMOs and CAOs perform a range of tasks, including developing maintenance programmes for aircraft, and organising and coordinating necessary modifications, repairs and maintenance work.
+Their other activities include carrying out technical inspections of aircraft (if they possess the appropriate authorisation) and managing technical records of aircraft.
 They may also provide private-sector services to aircraft holders.